iosadchiy/miga/README.md

 * remove Transaction#status and create index/edit/destroy for transactions
 * add check that Transaction#id goes in series
 * dues should not automatically apply to all members
+* bug: not possible to print pending KPOs

 ## Interested in feedback for